Trump warns GOP of political costs of rejecting health bill

-President Donald Trump on Tuesday warned House Republicans they could lose their seats in next year’s midterm elections if they failed to back the GOP health care overhaul and fulfil a long-promised goal to undo Barack Obama’s Affordable Care Act.
+President Donald Trump on Tuesday warned House Republicans they would lose their seats in next year’s midterm elections if they failed to back the GOP health care overhaul and fulfil a long-promised goal to undo Barack Obama’s Affordable Care Act.

 In a rare trip to the Capitol, the president met behind closed doors with rank-and-file Republicans, some wavering on the legislation two days before a climactic vote.
 Top House Republicans unveiled revisions to their bill Monday night in hopes of nailing down support.